razercreedunity/freelancers-application/README.md

 - Express.js: Backend framework for building the RESTful API.
 - Angular: Frontend framework for creating a responsive and interactive user interface.
 - Node.js: JavaScript runtime for running the server-side code.
-- Other dependencies as required (e.g., Mongoose for MongoDB object modeling, etc.).
+- Vercel: Deployment platform for hosting the MEAN stack application.

 ## Folder Structure